binshi/health-ai/part-4.md

 * **Classification Accuracy**: A metric for evaluating the performance of a classifier -- the fraction of classifications that are correct.
 For rare events \(like atrial fibrillation\), this metric is unsuitable.
 For example, a classifier that classifies every data point as healthy would have a classification accuracy of 99%, as around 1 percent of the population has atrial fibrillation, but would be relatively useless.
 * **Precision**: The fraction of positive classifications that are correct.
 * **Recall**: The fraction of positive elements that are classified correctly as positive.

+## Glossary {#glossary}

+* **Inclusion Criteria**: Characteristics that potential study subjects must have for them to be included in the study.
+* **Exclusion Criteria**: Characteristics that disqualify potential study subjects from participating in a clinical study. e.g., Some common ones are being under 18 or pregnant.
+* **Classification Accuracy**: A metric for evaluating the performance of a classifier -- the fraction of classifications that are correct.
+For rare events \(like atrial fibrillation\), this metric is unsuitable.
+For example, a classifier that classifies every data point as healthy would have a classification accuracy of 99%, as around 1 percent of the population has atrial fibrillation, but would be relatively useless.
+* **Precision**: The fraction of positive classifications that are correct.
+* **Recall**: The fraction of positive elements that are classified correctly as positive.
+* **Primary Endpoint**: The metric being used to answer the question that the study seeks to ask.
+For drug trials, this would be markers of the disease the drug seeks to treat.
+For example, the primary endpoint for a study on the effectiveness of a new statin in preventing heart attacks would be the number of heart attacks in the test group compared to a control group.
+The number and types of participants enrolled in a study are designed with the primary endpoint in mind.